Total lunar eclipse of July 16, 2000.

 Credit: Fred Espenak/NASA's Goddard Space Flight Center

-Early tomorrow morning (Dec.
-10), a ruby-colored light show will appear in the sky as a total lunar eclipse turns the normally pallid moon scarlet.
+Tonight, an oversized ruby-colored sphere will rise in the sky as a total lunar eclipse turns the normally pallid moon scarlet.

-The moon will change various shades during different stages of the eclipse, going from an initial gray to orange and amber.
-The brightness of the colors can also be affected by atmospheric conditions.
-Extra particles in the atmosphere, such as ash from a large wildfire or a recent volcanic eruption, may cause the moon to appear a darker shade of red, according to NASA.
+The moon will change various shades during different stages of tonight's supermoon lunar eclipse, going from an initial grayish to orange and amber.
+Atmospheric conditions can also affect the brightness of the colors.
+For instance, extra particles in the atmosphere, such as ash from a large wildfire or a recent volcanic eruption, may cause the moon to appear a darker shade of red, according to NASA.